Frequently Asked Questions

 What if my roommate and I don't get along?

-Discuss this concern with your roommate.
-If you are unsure about how to approach the discussion, talk with your Resident Assistant or Hall Coordinator.
-If your initial conversation does not resolve your concerns, consult your Resident Assistant or Hall Coordinator about other strategies.
-Occasionally, a change in roommates is required.
-If a solution cannot be found with your RA/HC please contact the Housing Office for further assistance.
+Discuss this concern with your roommate. if you are unsure about how to approach the discussion, talk with your resident assistant (RA) or hall coordinator (HC).
+If your initial conversation does not resolve your concerns, consult your RA or HC about other strategies.
+Occasionally, a change in roommates is required. if a solution cannot be found with your RA/HC, please contact the Housing Office for further assistance.

-Living with someone else can occasionally be difficult but it is one of the most valuable experiences you will have at Adrian College.
-The Residence Life staff will be happy to share practical negotiation and compromise strategies – information you will be able to use the rest of your life!
+Living with someone else can occasionally be difficult, but it is one of the most valuable experiences you will have at Adrian College.
+The Residence Life staff will be happy to share practical negotiation and compromise strategies -- this is information you will be able to use the rest of your life!

 What is an RA?